kaltura/DeveloperPortalDocs/documentation/PlayKit/TVPAPIStatsPlugin-Android.md

         TVPAPIConfigEntry.add("initObj", initObj); // must be a valid initObj of TVPAPI
 ```

-## Setting the plugin config to the Plugin
+### Set the Plugin Configuration to the TVPAPI Stats Plugin

-In order for the Plugin to start loading, you need to set
-the plugin config you created -
+To ensure that the plugin starts loading, you'll need to set the plugin configuration you created as follows:

 ```
 PlayerConfig config = new PlayerConfig();